MouYongli/MIE2024/README.md

-# PoC Tool for Tumor Documentation of Pathology Reports
+# PoC Tool for Tumor Documentation of German Pathology Reports

 This repository demonstrates how pathology reports at the Center for Integrated Oncology Aachen can be structured using either closed-source models such as GPT-4 or open-source models such as Mixtral-8x7b-Instruct.
 The input has to be a set of pathology reports describing a biopsy of a breast-cancer patient and the output will be a JSON object containing the extracted features as well as a CSV file that can be imported into the proprietary tumor documentation system Onkostar.
 The main goals of this tools are:
 - to demonstrate how complex NLP tasks can be performed via prompt engineering of SOTA models to determine the correct values needed for tumor documentation
 - to show how an AI-based tool could be integrated into the workflow at the Cancer Registry CIO Aachen

 Please note that the tool's prompts were constructed specifically for pathology reports at the hospital in Aachen.
 Therefore, the performance may be worse for pathology reports from other sources.
+Specifically, this tool is only intended for pathology reports in German.
 Also, for privacy reasons we can not provide you with real pathology reports, so please use your own reports and make sure that they are sufficiently pseudonymized when using models via API.

 ## Repository Structure:
 ```